its-tushar-bit/sonatype-firewall-extension/sonatype-clm-server/src/main/filtered-resources/README.txt

 Configuration for PDF report generation
 =======================================

-The CLM Server is used to generate PDF reports of CI CLM results.
+The CLM Server is used to generate PDF documents of application composition reports.
 This is done on demand and if you don't use this feature no configuration changes are necessary.
 However if you plan on generating PDF reports you will likely need to increase the permgen memory available to the CLM Server.
 In our testing a Sun/Oracle 1.7 64bit JVM appears to default to 85 MB of permgen and occasionally we hit that limit.

 This can be set when invoking java, with a Sun/Oracle JVM:
     java -XX:MaxPermSize=128m -jar ${clm.server.jar} server config.yml